Dale Buggins: Career

 Buggins's work pre-dated Freestyle Motocross and the Crusty Demons by 10-plus years.
 In that sense, at least in Australia, he was a stunt motorbike pioneer like his idol, Evel Knievel.

 On 28 May 1978 Buggins broke Knievel's world record by jumping over 25 cars at the Newcastle Motordome and by 1979 he was touring the U.S. in the "Evel Knievel Spectacular".
 In 1980 he visited Seattle in the United States to perform with American stunt motorcyclist Gary Wells.

 Jumping everything from cars to buses, Buggins also created a unique motorcycle high wire act with his sister Chantel.
 He toured the "Dale Buggins Spectacular", in the States and Australia, appearing at the Sydney Royal Easter Show and others around the country.
 A documentary made with Buggins, Mud Sweat and Gears, by Douglas Stanley and Nomad Films was never released in Australia but can be found on YouTube.

 Buggins's record has since been broken by fellow Australian FMX stunt rider Robbie Maddison.

 Death and memorial

 Buggins died by suicide on 18 September 1981 in the Marco Polo Hotel in Melbourne, by shooting himself in the chest with a rifle that he purchased the previous day.
 Buggins had just returned from touring the U.S, with his sister Chantell, and was in Melbourne for the Royal Melbourne Show where he was scheduled to appear.

 His father and younger sisters, Chantell (who subsequently quit showbusiness) and Emma, appeared in the Channel 9 special in 1997.

 The National Motorcycle Museum in Nabiac in NSW, Australia, has a section of wall devoted to images and memorabilia of Dale Buggins's career.
 Another museum, The Stuntman and Daredevil Hall of Fame, which will include Dale Buggins memorabilia is planned for Junee, in 2011–2012.
 A tribute, "Song For Dale", was recorded by Melbourne band Lost Ragas on Transatlantic Highway LP.

+An official fan club, supported by the Buggins family, can be found on Facebook.

+On the weekend of September 17, 2021, a memorial service was held at the Palmdale Cemetery, NSW, hosted by the fan club, and attended by family, friends and fans.
+A road trip to the Nabiac Motorcycle Museum followed where an auction of Dale's memorabilia was held to raise funds for the mental health charity, Gotcha for Life.
+Videos of the event can be found on youtube.